DAIPA-99/Devops/README.md

 ## 1 Setup Github Actions
 ### 1.1 First steps into the CI World

-For building and running our tests in our computer we have download maven in our computer computer using this link maven.apache.org and run these command to execute maven:
+To build and run our tests on our local machine, we downloaded Maven from this link maven.apache.org and executed the following commands:

-* First step we have dezip the file and put it into our Destop folder and then start to execute this command in our CLI
+* Firstly, we extracted the downloaded file and placed it into our Desktop folder.
+Then, in our CLI, we navigated to the extracted Maven directory and set up the environment variables:

 ```bash
 cd apache-maven